alexfernandez/alexfernandez.github.io/permanent/cv.md

 (probably the largest Spanish IT consulting company) on a very ambitious project to migrate all of the infrastructure of Caja Madrid (a largish public bank, now part of Bankia).
-But the project was not moving at all and it was quite boring.
+But after a few months the project was not advancing at all and it was quite boring.

 ### 2007-07 to 2011-08: Project Manager at ING Direct Spain